sknth/automatic-sip-trunking-peering/draft-kinamdar-dispatch-sip-auto-peer.md

 the intermediary has performed media payload transformation operations such as transcoding or transrating.
-In a similar vein, for the RTCP-based feedback mechanism as defined in [@RFC4585] to be truly effective, intermediaries must ensure that feedback messages are passed reliably and with the correct formatting to enterprise endpoints.
+In a similar vein, for the RTCP-based feedback mechanism as defined in [@RFC4585] to be truly effective, intermediaries MUST ensure that feedback messages are passed reliably and with the correct formatting to enterprise endpoints.
 This might require additional configuration and considerations that need to be dealt with at the time of provisioning the intermediary device.
 This